 Bust of Jawaharlal Nehru

-In 2017 Westminster council had planned to develop the building to hotel accommodation.
+In 2017 Westminster Council had planned to develop the building into hotel accommodation.
 30,000 signatures were obtained to object to this, and the club survived.

 National Trust

-The National Trust connects to this story because it was interested in preserving the legacy and story of the people part of the India Club’s fabric and influenced others.
+The National Trust connects to this story because it was interested in preserving the legacy and story of the people as part of the India Club’s fabric and influenced others.
 Documenting and researching the story.
-They set an exhibition to the public from up.
+They set up an exhibition for the public from up.
 The work will be available at the British Library.
-Details online also available at
+Details online are also available at

 www.nationaltrust.org.uk/features/a-home-away-from-home-the-india-club.

-It is through this exhibition that we have identified details of the 2 stories outlined below.
+It is through this exhibition that we have identified the details of the 2 stories outlined below.

 The Indo-British Heritage Trust was co-founded by someone who came to London in 1953.
-Dr Kusum Vadgama, she had rebelled against oppressive headmaster and mindsets in India.
+Dr. Kusum Vadgama had rebelled against oppressive headmasters and mindsets in India.
 She came to the UK to study Optometry.
 Immediately told about the Club via India House.
 She faced discrimination whilst looking for work which inspired her to set up her own practice.
 Further to that, she wrote about some problems migrants faced in the newspaper India Weekly.
 Instigating little group meetings at the club for specific causes, enabled her to not only write books on Indo-British culture but also set up the Indo-British Heritage Trust.

 Independence forged the need for good relations